The Last Days<br>of Raggedy<br>Anne & Andy

 Anne focused on the oncoming threats, while Andrew surveyed their escape route.
 His eyes grew in shock as he watched the line of undead trying to walk down the stationary escalator, only to fall over themselves, completely blocking the stairs.

-“What’s the word?!” she cried out, not taking her eyes off of the oncoming swarm.
+“What do you see?!” she cried out, not taking her eyes off of the oncoming swarm.

 They were being overwhelmed quickly.